 I credit how well I did on this vacation to NOT taking a break from how I treat my conditions, exercising, and following my dietary restrictions as closely as possible.
 While away I continued my pain relief treatments the same as I do at home with the exception of increasing treatments when I experienced an increase of pain.
 I thought I had sentenced myself to spending the remainder of my vacation in bed after my best friend and I walked 3.4 miles around Tempe Town Lake.
 I could barely walk or stand that evening, but after running multiple PEMF treatments to my knees, hips, and back along with rubbing my muscles and joints with my favorite topical CBD oil from Bio CBD+, I was up and walking without pain the next morning.
 When my body asked for a nap, I gave it one.
 To continue with my smoothie breakfast bowls, I packed my Ninja Juicer and went grocery shopping the night we arrived in Phoenix.
 I refused to allow being on vacation to be an excuse for eating like crap and gaining weight.
 I exercised and carefully selected what I ate each and every day, including our travel days.
 Before hopping into our car I went for a morning walk, then walked at the rest area and gas station, and walked again when we reached our destination.
 My reward was getting to laugh and spend time with my friends and family.
 The memories made, which include dancing at my God daughter’s wedding, have filled my heart with joy.
 Click here to see my terrible dance moves.

-I am so thankful that I added PEMF therapy with Oska Pulse to my pain management plan.
+I am so thankful that I added PEMF therapy to my pain management plan.
 In the years that I was treating my chronic illnesses solely with medical marijuana, I was able to reduce the widespread and reactionary pain to the point of being able to recognize my pain sources.
 Oska Pulse now helps me reduce the pain and inflammation in those areas.
 The combination has gifted me with the energy and stamina needed to be physically active every day.

 My improvements didn’t occur over night.
 It took months before I experienced a drastic reduction of pain in my spine, tailbone, hips, and feet.
 It took a year to reach the amount of distance that I’m able to walk today.
 I use my device daily for a minimum of 20 treatments each day.
 Most days I use it from the time I wake up until I go to bed.
 When I first began my PEMF treatments I often needed to medicate with medical marijuana during the day in addition to before bed every night.
 Now, a year later, I no longer need to use anything besides my Oska Pulse and topical CBD oil for daily pain relief.
 I still medicate with marijuana at bedtime, because I would never sleep without it, but the amount of medication needed has decreased greatly in the past year.